pslib-cz/2022-p2a-mme-pppp-MatyasKorytar/README.md

 Buy castors.

 𝗧𝗮𝘀𝗸 𝟮:
-Print with 3D printer: PeeWee-bottom, PeeWee-bit_plug 2x, PeeWee-connectors_lock 2x, PeeWee-TOP, PeeWee-battery_base
+Print with 3D printer: PeeWee-bottom, PeeWee-bit_plug 2x, PeeWee-connectors_lock 2x, PeeWee-TOP, PeeWee-battery_base, PeeWee-IR_lid and PeeWee IR_box

 𝗧𝗮𝘀𝗸 𝟯:
 Insert the nuts into the battery base - use solder (approx. 200 °C) to push them into the holes.